dictyBase/migration-data/README.md

 ## Editing ontology(obo format only)
-+ This repository manages [dictyBase](https://dictycr.org) ontologies through the `ontologies` folder; it includes all Dicty ontologies, e.g the large dicty_phenotypes and smaller ontologies such as dicty_strain_charactersitics
++ This repository manages [dictyBase](https://dictycr.org) ontologies through the `ontologies` folder; it includes all Dicty ontologies, e.g the large dicty_phenotypes and smaller ontologies such as dicty_strain_charactersitics.
 + All ontologies are edited through pull request.
 Ontologies validated and merged through pull requests are automatically converted to [obograph-json](https://github.com/geneontology/obographs) format and